svraka/dotfiles/README.md

 find config/conda/environments -type f | xargs -I '{}' mamba env create --file {}
 ```

-These are intended to be used as the main installations for these tools, called using
+These are intended to be used as the main installations for these tools, called using shims from anywhere (see under [local/bin](local/bin)) but of course activating conda environments works too.
-shell functions (see e.g. for [zsh](config/zsh/oh-my-zsh-custom/plugins/svraka-functions/svraka-functions.zsh)), or
-similar shortcuts.

 Check for updates like this: